Thesis-by-Pim/two-step-model/README.md

 ![plot](./readmeImage.png)

-# two-step-model
+# Planning small scale agriculture to optimize nutritional intake for households living on small daily budgets
-The Mixed-integer Linear Programming Model with all configuration files used to generate results for my master thesis.
+The Mixed-integer Linear Programming Model (with all configuration files), that was used to generate results for my master thesis.

 ## Install
 This program uses pipenv to ensure reproducibility.
 You will need to have [pipenv](https://github.com/pypa/pipenv) installed.